What is an occupational health indicator?

 - Indicator 18: Occupational safety and health administration (OSHA) enforcement activities

 - Indicator 20: Work-related low back disorder hospitalization

 - **NEW** Indicator 21: Asthma among adults caused or made worse by work

 - **NEW** Indicator 22: Work related severe traumatic injury hospitalizations

-Putting Data to Work: Occupational Health Indicators from Thirteen Pilot States for 2000
+Putting Data to Work: Occupational Health

 The Council of State and Territorial Epidemiologists (CSTE), in collaboration with the National Institute for Occupational Safety and Health, developed a set of 19 occupational health indicators (OHIs).
 A workgroup of state CSTE representatives went through a multi-year process of defining these OHIs.
 Thirteen states then agreed to pilot the generation of data from 2000 for these 19 indicators.
 These data serve as a baseline, from which comparisons and trends over time can be tracked.
 There are now 22 indicators.